Bud Light vs. Dylan Mulvaney: The $1.4 Billion Case Study

 The partnership decision is defensible on its own terms.
 Brands pursue younger and more diverse customer acquisition constantly.
 Influencer marketing with LGBTQ+ creators is standard practice for dozens of consumer brands.
 What made the Bud Light situation different was the corporate response after the boycott started.

-AB InBev’s leadership went quiet.
+AB InBev's leadership went quiet.
 For several days after the boycott began, the company issued no substantive statement either defending the partnership or contextualizing it.
 That silence read as ambivalence.
-Then came Heinerscheid’s leave, which the market read as a reversal.
-Consumers who had supported the brand and consumers who had boycotted it both registered the same message: the company wasn’t sure what it stood for.
+Then came Heinerscheid's leave, which the market read as a reversal.
+Consumers who had supported the brand and consumers who had boycotted it both registered the same message: the company was not sure what it stood for.

 CEO Michel Doukeris eventually addressed the situation, describing the Mulvaney can as a "small volume" marketing initiative.
 That framing was accurate but late.
 By the time Doukeris characterized it as a limited test rather than a brand declaration, the damage was done.